web-infra-dev/modern.js/packages/builder/builder-doc/en/config/output/enableInlineStyles.md

 - Type: `boolean`
 - Default: `false`

-Whether to inline output style files (.css files) into html with `<style>` tags.
+Whether to inline output style files (.css files) into HTML with `<style>` tags.

-Note that, with this option on, the style files will no longer be written in dist directory, they will only exist inside the html file instead.
+Note that, with this option on, the style files will no longer be written in dist directory, they will only exist inside the HTML file instead.

 #### Example